Aabidat/Mastering-CSS-Selectors/README.md

 ## Exercise 3 – Target Practice Logic Puzzle

-I wsa given an HTML structure.
-I could change the HTML.
+I was given an HTML structure.
+I could not change the HTML.
 I had to write one CSS rule for each target.
 I would color a list item, give a paragraph a background, and set a line height on both paragraphs.
 There is also a challenge question about why one selector does not work on this structure.

 **I practiecd:** nth-child, nth-of-type, last-child, and descendant selectors.